 After allowing my mind to linger on and around “enormous potential,” I first thought about this from a cultural perspective.
 Our culture’s greatest potential – as is commonly considered – might lie within our children.
 But I know that some of us can’t and won’t wait for someone else.
 We need to tap into our own greatest potential.
 How?

 Consider this.
 I remember – vaguely – reading about an interview with a great musical composer.
-When asked about where his most famous pieces came from, he said that they came to him through a creative process.
-He allowed himself to “imagine” remembering a movement.
+When asked about where his most famous compositions came from, he said that they came to him through a creative process.
+He allowed his mind to “imagine himself” remembering a movement.

-The key here was the utilization of the composer’s “imagination.”
+The key here is the utilization of your “imagination.”
 Try it on now for yourself.
 Imagine yourself many years from now, totally satisfied, and accomplished.
 Then answer this question.
-What have you achieved that you are so satisfied with?
+“In this imagined future of success, what have you achieved that you are so satisfied with?”
 Seriously now, write it down.

 After giving yourself an adequate amount of time to “imagine” and answer the question, you can move on.
 Whatever your achievements, allow yourself to move them along a timeline, moving closer and closer to today, until you experience a new level of satisfaction because you’re achieving what you only thought you could do in a lifetime.
 But you’re able to clearly see yourself achieving them today.

 This is a creative exercise.
 This is merely tapping into and utilizing the power of your imagination.
 The objective was to enhance your awareness of precisely what is so important to you that you’d spend the rest of your life working to achieve.
 Once you know this, you can deliberately work at achieving it today.